seattleacademy/saaswinter1516/README.md

 #Day 12
-Today we worked on making longer math worksheets that have interactive answer checking.
+Today we worked on interactive math worksheets that have a time restraint.